susanpeng/SusanPeng/README.md

 + [My Website](https://susanpeng.github.io/)
 + 🔭 &nbsp;&nbsp;I'm working on my READ.me file on GigHUb
 + 🌱 &nbsp;&nbsp;I'm leraning for Provencial Instructor Deploma.
 (Working on the last couese)
-+ 👯 &nbsp;&nbsp;I'm Looking forward to learning more about Data Analitics.
++ 👯 &nbsp;&nbsp;I'm Looking forward to learning more about Data Analytics.
 + 🥅 &nbsp;&nbsp;2021 Goal: Get a Data Analyst job
 + ⚡  &nbsp;&nbsp;Fun fact: I love to draw on iPad and am leraning to play piano.